-13. Mix and match your wallpaper(opens in new tab)
+16. Mix and match your wallpaper(opens in new tab)

 Colour blocking doesn't have to stop at paint, get creative with different patterned wallpapers.
 We love how this swirly, fantastical marble print looks with pops of gold and teal.
 You can find similar prints at John Lewis (opens in new tab).

-15. Choose complementing colours for a subtle look
+17. Choose complementing colours for a subtle look

 Seeee, colour blocking doesn't have to be all about crazy colours from opposing sides of the wheel.
 If you are after something more subtle choose similar colours, or colours that have a similar tone.
 Here Antibes (opens in new tab) and Miltown (opens in new tab) from B&Q's GoodHome range (opens in new tab), have been used to to create a gorgeous backdrop for the simple white furniture.
 Oh and did we mention that this paint starts from just £8!!

-16. Use colour blocking to fake a headboard
+18. Use colour blocking to fake a headboard

 No headboard?
 No problem.
 Look how in this bedroom, colour blocking has not only been used to add a load of interest, but by painting a darker pink a quarter of the way up the walls there is an illusion of a headboard.
 Pure magic.